muritane/coordination-architecture/excecutional_literacies.md

 ### Definition

-**Model literacy** is the ability to reason about the **scope, limits, and failure modes of representations** used inside executable systems.
+**Model literacy** is the ability to reason about the **scope, limits, and failure modes of representations**
+used inside executable systems.

 All execution requires compression.
-All compression eventually fails under drift.
+All compression fails under drift.

-Model failure is often laundered by translating **narrative comfort into apparent coherence**.
+Model failure is often laundered
+by translating narrative comfort into apparent coherence.

 ---